Tosks: Physical anthropology

 The Tosks have often been described as shorter, less slender and described as being of a darker Mediterranean type to the Ghegs.
 The Tosks have smaller noses and rounder faces than Ghegs.
-Some claim that this difference has been reduced because of population movement in the period after 1992.
+Some claim that this difference has been reduced due to population movement in post-Communist period.

 History

 Pre-Ottoman and Ottoman period

 There was a distinction between Ghegs and Tosks before the Ottomans appeared in Albania at the end of the 14th century.
 In the Ottoman Empire this division was additionally solidified because Tosks established strong cultural and intellectual connection with Istanbul and generally, the rest of the world.
 During the Ottoman period, of the thirty Grand Viziers of Albanian ethnicity to serve the empire, most of them were Tosks such as Mehmed Ferid Pasha (1851-1914) of the Vlora family.

 By the middle of the nineteenth century Toskëria was considerably better integrated within the Ottoman system and had better connections with the wider world than its northern regional counterpart of Gegënia.
 Despite Toskëria being integrated within the Ottoman system, the area still showed levels of regionalism.

 The Great Eastern Crisis resulted in Albanian resistance to partition by neighbouring powers with the formation of the Prizren League which issued a Kararname (memorandum) that declared both Tosks and Ghegs had made an oath to defend the state and homeland in the name of Islam.
 Tosk Albanians living in Yanya vilayet had to deal with land claims by Greece based on the Megali Idea to areas of Toskëria that they lived in.
-During the crisis Tosks and Ghegs made besas (pledges of honour) to arm themselves and shed blood to defend their rights.
+During the crisis Tosks and Ghegs made besas (pledges of honor) to arm themselves and shed blood to defend their rights.
 Other Albanians, mostly Tosks developed ideological arguments and led the information campaign for autonomy by sending petitions in 1878 to the Berlin Congress that were against the territorial ambitions of its neighbors and for the creation of a unitary Albanian province.
 Lacking a tribal network of the Ghegs, Tosk society instead relied on the Bektashi network to spread information and mobilise Albanians to resist any annexation by Greece of the Yanya vilayet in 1880.
 During this time Tosks led the way in articulating Albanianism based on a national program demanding Albanian sociopolitical rights.